Understanding Data Hygiene and Data Enrichment

 There are two database hygiene techniques that have become essential for companies to make work easier for their sales staff and keep their databases relevant year after year: data cleansing and data enrichment.
 What is the difference between these two techniques and when are they appropriate to use?

-B2B Data Cleansing
+What is B2B Data Cleansing?

 Think of data cleansing as taking out the trash.
 Data cleansing services comb through your B2B database and find inaccurate or incomplete data and remove that data.
 Then these services replace that stale data with updated data points.